 The growth of international trade has generated a complex and ever-expanding body of primary law, including treaties and international agreements, national legislation, and trade dispute settlement case law.
-This research guide focuses on the multilateral trading system administered by the World Trade Organization and on the major regional trade agreements to which the U.S. is a party.
+This research guide focuses primarily on the multilateral trading system administered by the World Trade Organization.
+It also includes information about regional and bilateral trade agreements, particularly those to which the U.S. is a party.

-See the Subscription Databases page of this research guide for more detailed information about the resources listed above.
+See the Subscription Databases page of this research guide for more detailed information about the resources that are briefly described below:

 If you need assistance with international trade law research, visit the Research Help page of the Georgetown University Law Library's website.
 Or contact the Law Library's International and Foreign Law Department by phone (202-662-4195) or by email (firstname.lastname@example.org).
 Georgetown Law Center students may schedule a one-on-one research consultation with a librarian.